JuroOravec/apify-actor-skcris/.actor/README.md

   - For advanced needs, you can pass Crawler configuration via Input.
 - **Tested daily for highly reliability**
   - The actor is regularly tested end-to-end to minimize the risk of a broken integration.
+- **Privacy-compliant (GDPR)**
+  - By default, personal data is redacted to avoid privacy issues.
+You can opt-in to include un-censored data.
 - **Error handling**
   - Errors are captured and surfaced in the `REPORTING` dataset.
 (See Storage > Dataset > Select dropdown)